How Much Does a Focus Group Cost?

 This is going to be the biggest and most important question — how many focus groups do you want to run.

 It’s important to work with an expert focus group provider when coming up with a number here.
 Focus group providers do nothing but run focus groups — they’re going to be able to give you a good idea of how many focus groups are required to get the data you need.

 It doesn’t really make much difference what you’re researching.
 Whether you’re interested in your target market’s take on a new product or service you’ve developed or you’re testing political or brand messaging, you need more than the opinions of 8 or 12 people to get a good idea of what your target market thinks of your product/service/message.

 The length of time the focus group will take also has a significant effect on the cost of running focus groups.
 A 30-minute focus group is obviously going to be less expensive than a 90-minute focus group.
 You’re paying your moderator(s) less, you’re paying your participants less, and you’re using less facility time.

-If you’re running multi-day focus groups, your costs are going to be much higher.
+If you’re running multi-day focus groups, your focus group costs are going to be much higher.

 How Many Participants Do You Need in Each Group, and Are They Laypeople or Professionals?

 There are many different types of focus groups, including mini focus groups (4 participants) and dyads/triads (2 or 3 participants), so your costs are going to go down with fewer participants.